By Titus Wormer

 List of components

-PaulieScanlon/mdx-embed— React components for embedding 3rd party content, integrates w/ MDX providersystem-ui/theme-ui— React components for building consistent apps, integrates w/ MDX provider
+mdx-embed— React components for embedding 3rd party content, integrates w/ MDX providertheme-ui— React components for building consistent apps, integrates w/ MDX provider

 Note: have another component that specifically works with MDX?
 Please send a PR to add it here!